rhidium/template/README.md

 The full configuration for this project can be found [here](./config.example.json).

-- `npm run config-editor` - starts the configuration editor, edit [the script](./scripts/config-editor.mjs) if needed
+- `pnpm config-editor` - starts the configuration editor, edit [the script](./scripts/config-editor.mjs) if needed
-- `npm run update-schema` - generate a new JSON Schema, `config-editor` automatically does this
+- `pnpm update-schema` - generate a new JSON Schema, `config-editor` automatically does this
-- `npm run generate-schema` - CLI alternative to `update-schema`, included for completeness
+- `pnpm generate-schema` - CLI alternative to `update-schema`, included for completeness

 The `.env` file is not required, but overwrites by developers in these files are still respected.
 For example, you can run the production build with sharding and clustering in development mode by setting `NODE_ENV` in `.env`